 |Reference qualification and 'using' directives|| |

 Preferences in this section define the style of namespace imports:

 A number of other options related to namespace imports can be configured on thepage of ReSharper options.

 Preferences in this section define how to arrange modifiers of types and members.
 For more information, see Code Syntax Style: Modifiers.

 Preferences in this section let you define how named or positional arguments should be enforced for specific types of parameters.
 For more information, see Code Syntax Style: Named/Positional Arguments.

 Preferences in this section let you define when optional parentheses should be removed or added if they help you clarify precedence of operations.
 For more information, see Code Syntax Style: Optional Parentheses.

 Preferences in this section let you define which statements require braces for single nested statements.
 For more information, see Code Syntax Style: Braces for Single Nested Statements.

 Preferences in this section let you define which kinds of members should be declared with the expression body and which with the block body.
-For more information, see Code Syntax Style: Bodies of Function Members.
+For more information, see Configure preferences for expression-bodied functions.